-Proceed as follows to check system for correct automatic operation:
+Proceed as follows to check system for correct automatic operation when unit is equipped with a transfer switch and with off-grid mode DISABLED:

-- Verify generator is OFF.
+- 1. Verify generator is OFF.

 - 2. Install front cover of transfer switch.

-- Turn on utility power supply to transfer switch using the means provided (such as a utility MLCB).
+- 3. Turn on utility power supply to transfer switch using the means provided (such as a utility MLCB).